-Summer is winding down and while that might trigger anxiety about the inevitable blizzards and subsequent MBTA delays ahead, there's some good news: squash season is upon us.
+While fewer hours of daylight and cooler days ahead might trigger anxiety about the inevitable blizzards and subsequent MBTA delays, there's some good news: squash season is upon us.
 Study up on all the squash varieties you may find in your Boston Organics boxes, so you can make the most of these versatile vehicles of flavor.

 The many varieties of organic winter squash each come with their own delicious qualities and characteristics.
 Unlike summer squash, eaten young with soft edible skin, winter squash are grown longer and the skin is tough and hardy.
 Inside, however, presents a dense and sweet flesh.
 While the flavors vary, they tend to be on the sweeter and mild side.
 The flesh is edible, the seeds are edible and even some of the rinds are edible too!
 Winter squash are hardy and when stored in a cool place can last for weeks or even months at a time.
 See the guide below to become a winter squash expert.